Returns and Forms Applicable for Senior Citizens and Super Senior Citizens for AY 2025-26

 2 Crore |

 Amount payable as income tax and surcharge shall not exceed the total amount payable as income-tax on total income of Rs.
 1 crore by more than the amount of income that exceeds Rs.
-1 crore |
+1 crore under both the tax regimes. |

 2 Crore |